Guilospanck/gartic-like-app/README.md

 ## Installation

+### Using Docker-Compose
-👉 You can follow the README from the [PKG Gartic Deploy](https://github.com/Guilospanck/pkg-gartic-deploy) that uses Docker-Compose in order to build this application for you OR:
+You can follow the README from the [PKG Gartic Deploy](https://github.com/Guilospanck/pkg-gartic-deploy) that uses Docker-Compose to build the whole application.
+If you don't want to use Docker-Compose, follow the next instructions.

 Git clone this repository